 While it’s not interactive like a game, the user can look around of course – adults usually just looking forward while kids tend to be more curious and look around.
 The best part of the design has to be the motion.
 It is normal to find motion simulators where the motion itself is off from what you are seeing on the screen (either by a little or by a lot).
 I tried two of the three rides and found the motion to be perfect.

 This game has been on test for a little while now but it flew under our radar until a couple of days before the show.
 As a big 120″ projection screen arcade shooter, this brings a 4-player gun experience to FECs starring the Rabbids.
 It is being handled by Adrenaline Amusements, who has not been shy in the past when it comes to bringing big games to market and they certainly went big with this game.
-UPDATE: The video for Rabbids Hollywood has been uploaded to Youtube as well as our channel on Vid.me.
-Check it out here

 Rabbids Ticket Fiesta

 Also by Adrenaline Amusements, this game gets more into the party game roots of the Rabbids than these other titles.
-You participate in one of three multiplayer mini-games, using a motion sensing plunger to control your character.
+You participate in one of three multiplayer mini-games, using a motion-sensing plunger to control your character.
 It’s certainly a distinct controller.
 One I played you use it as a steering wheel to guide your turkey as you play a king-of-the-hill/demolition derby style game of knocking each other off the platform into the cacti below; another I watched involves holding your plunger sideways and pushing it down at the last second possible to set off your fireworks backpack.
 This is all done for winning tickets and it is fun when played with multiple people.
 If you play alone, the computer fills in the other three spots for you.

 All of these games are headed for production in early 2018; since I’m mentioning Adrenaline they also have a bigger version of Crazy Tower but it doesn’t say “Mega” on it.
 It’s just Crazy Tower and bigger.

 We’ve discussed the Electro-Mechanical Atari licensed PONG table a few times before and now I finally had a chance to see and play one in person.
 This is thanks to UNIS as they take up distribution for the product around the world.
 The version seen at the show is just for home (which is why the size is where it’s at) with promises of an “air hockey sized” commercial version sometime in 2018.
-There is a single player mode that I tried although it was surprisingly tough.
+There is a single-player mode that I tried although it was surprisingly tough.

 Daytona Championship USA & Operation GHOST

 UPDATE: The Sega rep I talked to wanted to mention that they consider this the “definitive version” of Daytona Championship USA thanks to the improvements mentioned below.
-I played the game at a venue local to the Convention Center (Andretti’s Go Kart track; I walked by their quad set of Daytona’s and one had a credit on it but it wasn’t running the same software version, had a 2-speed shifter and for some reason the sound was almost turned off).
-I could compare with that and noticed that the steering is certainly better in the show version.
+I played the game at a venue local to the Convention Center (Andretti’s Go-Kart track; I walked by their quad set of Daytona’s and one had a credit on it but it wasn’t running the same software version, had a 2-speed shifter and for some reason, the sound was almost turned off).
+I could compare it with that and noticed that the steering is certainly better in the show version.
 I also learned of a subtle feature – if someone like a child accidentally selects manual shifting but doesn’t use the shifter, the game will automatically detect that shifting hasn’t been used after so long (times depend on the track) then change it to Automatic.
 That’s a useful adaptation of the auto-gas feature that racers have had since the 90s.
 Having played with both the Up/Down & the new 4-speed shifters, it’s easy to “feel” how superior the new one is (apart from the fact that Daytona USA uses such a shifter).

-Original Post: First seen at IAAPA 2016, the resurrection of Daytona USA is back this year with new graphics, tuned handling and the coveted 4-speed stick shifter.
+Original Post: First seen at IAAPA 2016, the resurrection of Daytona USA is back this year with new graphics, tuned handling, and the coveted 4-speed stick shifter.
 I played Lakeside Castle and enjoyed it, noticing the improvements to the software but also finding that it really is nicer with the “proper” stick shifter in place.
-Sega has eight of these on their booth and have been running a tournament while also setting up a seminar to educate operators on how to make use of the many game features.
+Sega has eight of these on their booth and has been running a tournament while also setting up a seminar to educate operators on how to make use of the many game features.

 Sega also has introduced an upright version of their Target Bravo: Operation GHOST at the show.
 Seems to play the same as the environmental version that is also here, just on a smaller screen.
 This is the best version of the software that is out there but the game is showing its age graphically; it is really too bad they didn’t give it an HD re-texture.